 Don’t, I repeat, do not attempt to keep your house in tip-top viewing condition without the help and cooperation of your entire family minus the pooch.
 He was born to shed, and you know it.
 Discuss the importance of Project Clean and Ready with your husband/wife/partner and kiddos.
 Make it a team sport.

 Keeping tabs on each other will help everyone to be focused.
 Get everyone to own up to their messes, grownups, and kids alike, and take responsibility for cleaning them up as well.
 You have to adjust your expectations to the age of your children while still having hopes that everyone takes part in the effort.

 Devise a Plan

 Good intentions are not enough to guarantee a successful outcome.
 You need to implement a plan and follow through on it.
 Decide what chores need to be done daily to keep your home clean and tidy.
-Assign specific tasks to each member of the family every day and keep them simple.
+Assign specific tasks to each family member every day and keep them simple.
 Designate a time of day to accomplish the assignment.

 Morning Chore List Example

 Here’s an example of what chores you may want to incorporate in your morning routine while your home is for sale.

 - Put dirty clothes and linens in the laundry basket